hazelcast/hazelcast-reference-manual/src/JCache-Setup.md

 </dependency>
 ```

-For other build systems, e.g. ANT, the users have to download these dependencies from either the JSR-107 specification and
+For other build systems, for instance, ANT, the users have to download these dependencies from either the JSR-107 specification and
 Hazelcast community website (<a href="http://www.hazelcast.org" target="_blank">http://www.hazelcast.org</a>) or from the Maven repository search page
 (<a href="http://search.maven.org" target="_blank">http://search.maven.org</a>).